 World’s leading Diamond capital, Belgium’s biggest port and an exemplary of opulent guild houses – Antwerp has allured tourists, fashionistas and art lovers alike.
-Brussels the Belgian capital has good connectivity with neighboring towns with a good frequency of trains makes day trips from Brussels easy and convenient.
-Antwerp can be reached from Brussels with a travel time of around 40 mins.
+The good train connectivity from the Belgian capital Brussels to Antwerp and the good frequency of trains makes a day trip easy and convenient.
+Antwerp can easily be reached from Brussels with a travel time of around 40 mins.
 The Belgian city Antwerp will bewitch you with its charm as soon as you disembark at the train station.

 One of the world’s most beautiful train stations the central station of Antwerp has a sumptuously decorated interior as well its neo-Gothic facade with a colossal dome.
 The station has three levels of tracks and a shopping arcade with a plethora of diamond shops.